sunpyopark/Docker_Jenkins_Pipeline/README.md

 ---
+## Setting up slave node in Jenkins

+---
-## Part IV Test Docker Slaves Using FreeStyle Job
+## Part V Test Docker Slaves Using FreeStyle Job
 1. Now that you have slave configurations ready, create a freestyle job on jenkins